 As a result, defence is frequently cited as one of the most opaque areas of government activity, despite being an area of significant government expenditure.
-A lack of transparency undermines sound financial management of the sector and creates a high vulnerability to corruption, especially in relation to procurement and defence sector expenditure more broadly.203 an index average of 41/100, pointing to wide variance in country scores.
-Only 17 per cent of the index scores in the 'robust' to very 'robust' levels of transparency.
+A lack of transparency undermines sound financial management of the sector and creates a high vulnerability to corruption, especially in relation to procurement and defence sector expenditure more broadly.

+Top-level GDI findings paint a mixed picture of the strength of defence transparency around the world, with an index average of 41/100, pointing to wide variance in country scores.
+Only 7 per cent of the index scores in the top quarter, with 'robust' to very 'robust' levels of transparency.
 Just three of these countries - Norway, New Zealand, and the United Kingdom - score in the 'very robust' upper-bracket of the index (see Figure 43)